kevinyma/p_v2/_projects/snake3d.md

 size: 0-0
 ---

 I've always liked sci-fi because of the way it stretched my imagination as a kid.
-In Ender's Game this a scene where Ender tries out a space battle simulator:
+I'm still a kid.
+In Ender's Game there's this scene where Ender tries out a space battle simulator:

 >The game was a holographic display, and his fighter was represented only by a tiny light.
 The enemy was another light of a different color, and they danced and spun and maneuvered through a cube of space that must have been ten meters to a side.

 A 3D display that actually occupies three dimensions.
 Woah.

-How would people respond to and explore a 3D display?
+How would people respond to and explore a three dimensional interface?

-We explored this question by creating a 3D version of the game Snake.
-Given people's existing knowledge of the game, we were curious to what would happen when exploring in 3 dimensions.
+We explored this question by creating a 3D arcade.
+Low res arcade games seemed to be the perfect experience to translate to this new mode of interaction.
+Given peoples' existing knowledge of these classic games, we were curious to see what would happen with the addition of an extra dimension.

 ### Implementation